I am a creative and ambitious teamplayer who loves designing for and with people.

-I am a people person.
-When designing for people, involving them in the process at the right time is crucial to producing quality work.
-I thrive when communication is at the center of a process, for example by translating user needs into design solutions with real-world value.
+When designing for people, I believe involving them in the process at the right time is important for producing quality work.
+I enjoy it when communication is at the center of a process, for example by translating user needs into design solutions with real-world value.

 I have a genuine interest in communication.
 I have grown to learn how to communicate visually, through the lens of photography.
 Communicating a feeling, a story or data, whether in photography or in design, is what drives me.
 I see both communication as an end goal and communication as a means as possible approaches to enhance the connection between people.
-Improving communication in itself and offering support around communication is something I deeply enjoy.
+Improving communication in itself and offering support around communication is something I really like working on.

-On a design team, I am a team player who is always open to learning and exploring.
-My curiosity can be endless.
+On a design team, I am a team player who is always open to learn and explore.
 When working on a project, I keep the overview and bring multiple perspectives together to lift the project to the best possible end goal.
 I am very capable of working with others, building on the work of others, and sharing accomplishments.
 At the same time, I can be trusted to do my job and take responsibility.
 I am hard working, detail-focused, and self-driven.